 Wow… guess there is something to this frenzy after all, eh?

-Saving money and getting rid of contracts and hidden fees are the primary reasons behind the trend of cutting cable or satellite and going to streaming alternatives.
-And, the many options available to us for streaming services can be very enticing.
-From on-demand movies and original content from the likes of Netflix and Amazon, to free or low-cost live TV from providers like Sling TV and Pluto to specialty content for sports enthusiasts, history buffs, and chefs-in-the-making… there’s no shortage of prime content ready for consumption.
+Saving money and eliminating contracts and hidden fees are the primary reasons behind the trend of cutting cable or satellite and going to streaming alternatives.
+The numerous options available for streaming services can be quite enticing.
+From on-demand movies and original content from the likes of Netflix and Amazon, to free or low-cost live TV from providers like Sling TV and Pluto, to specialty content for sports enthusiasts, history buffs, and chefs-in-the-making… there’s no shortage of prime content ready for consumption.

 Let’s get started.